sawoory195/documentation-of-ges-language/README.md

 - Use imports to add tooling or third-party integrations as needed.
 - Explore game features in the GESPlay+ subset when building interactive scenes.

 This documentation is a textual reference intended to guide authors, tool builders, and integrators working with GES+.
-It focuses on concepts, directives, and recommended usage patterns; for concrete examples, editor tooling, and runtime-specific behaviors consult the compiler and runtime documentation or generated AST and tokens from the toolchain.
+It focuses on concepts, directives, and recommended usage patterns; for concrete examples, editor tooling, and runtime-specific behaviors consult the compiler and runtime documentation or generated AST and tokens from the toolchain and the compiler has gemini in it that will make coding with ges easier and if you want to make other version of ges+ tell me in youtube and search in youtube: ges+ world first channel that will appear on you that is it channel